New Zealand Tax Calculator (2026)

 How much income tax will I pay in New Zealand?

-New Zealand has a progressive tax system with five income tax brackets ranging from 10.5% on your first NZD 15,600 of income up to 39% on earnings above NZD 180,000.
-Your effective tax rate depends on your total income, but most earners will fall into the 17.5% or 30% brackets.
-You may also qualify for the Independent Earner Tax Credit of up to NZD 520 if your income is between NZD 24,000 and NZD 70,000.
+New Zealand has a progressive tax system with five income tax brackets ranging from 10.5% on the first NZD 15,600 of income up to 39% on income over NZD 180,000.
+Your effective tax rate depends on your total income, but most employees will fall into the 17.5% or 30% brackets.
+You may also qualify for the Independent Earner Tax Credit, which provides up to NZD 520 in tax relief if your income is between NZD 24,000 and NZD 70,000.

 What is KiwiSaver and do I have to contribute?

-Your take-home pay is calculated by subtracting income tax and your KiwiSaver employee contribution (3% by default) from your gross salary.
-For example, if you earn NZD 60,000, you would pay tax across two brackets (10.5% on the first NZD 15,600 and 17.5% on the remaining NZD 44,400), claim the Independent Earner Tax Credit of NZD 520, and contribute NZD 1,800 to KiwiSaver.
-Our calculator on this page will show you the exact amount for your specific income.
+Your take-home pay is calculated by subtracting income tax and your 3% KiwiSaver employee contribution from your gross salary.
+For example, if you earn NZD 50,000, you would pay income tax at the 17.5% bracket rate on most of your income, plus contribute 3% to KiwiSaver, with any applicable tax credits like the Independent Earner Tax Credit reducing your final tax bill.

 Compare New Zealand with another country